In Europe and the US, COVID-19 reduced life expectancy more than World War II

 The fact that the results of the study showed a large impact of COVID-19 shows how devastating it was for many countries.

-Ridhi Kashyapa, professor at the University of Oxford
+Ridhi Kashyapa, Professor at Oxford University

 Researchers also found that mostIn the countries studied, life expectancy fell more for men than for women.
 This is most noticeable among men living in the United States, their life expectancy has decreased by 2.2 years compared to 2019.